 UTOPIA Fiber (Utah Telecommunication Open Infrastructure Agency) has completed an impressive business and fiber-to-the-home project in Layton City.
 Utilizing light to transfer information, it’s the fastest Internet and communication technology currently available.

-The city’s nearly 80,000 residents and businesses have access to the fastest internet speeds in the nation.
+The city’s 82,000 residents and businesses have access to the fastest internet speeds in the nation.
 Layton is among the first cities in Utah, and in the nation, to be fully connected to fiber.
 Layton had the vision to anticipate what fiber could mean for its community.
 The city is now reaping the benefits of city-wide fiber availability.

 Not only does UTOPIA deliver incredibly fast speeds, but their network is also built for extremely high volume.
 UTOPIA can provide a minimum of 250Mbps connection to every home and up to 100Gbps connection to businesses.
 These connection speeds are base speeds that can increase according to individual needs.
 There are currently 19 cities in Utah that partner with UTOPIA.